Battle of Corycus: Aftermath

 In the aftermath of the battle the Pergamenes and Rhodians returned to their bases in preparation for the winter.
 The Romans likewise departed for their winter camp at Canae, leaving four quinqueremes to guard Phocaea.
 Polyxenidas sent the Rhodians a series of letters, feigning his intention to desert in order to gain time to reorganize his fleet.
 In 190 BC, Antiochus ordered Hannibal to build a new fleet in Cilicia, his first major military command after spending five years in the Seleucid court.
 The outcome of the battle of Corycus directly impacted Seleucid preparations.
 Hannibal believed that the Romans would continue using boarding tactics and thus focused on purchasing large, multi-oared vessels.
+Following the Battle of Corycus, the Roman–Pergamene fleet at Canae was made up of 77 Roman and 50 Pergamene ships, half of the latter being apertae (merchant galleys capable of fighting).
+The main Seleucid fleet under Admiral Polyxenidas consisted of 23 large ships, 47 triremes and approximately 100 apertae and was stationed at Ephesus.

 In spring 190 BC, the Rhodians dispatched 36 ships under Pausistratos to reinforce the Romans.
 The Rhodians were blockaded by Polyxenidas at Parormos harbor, Samos.
 Polyxenidas destroyed the Rhodian fleet through perfidy.
 A Rhodian exile himself, he convinced Pausistratos that he intended to surrender the Seleucid fleet to the Rhodians.
 Polyxenidas killed the Rhodian Admiral, his erstwhile political opponent, while also capturing 20 ships and sinking nine.
 The Roman fleet nevertheless managed to unite with 20 Rhodian ships off Samos, where Roman Admiral Lucius Aemilius Regillus took overall command.
 In August 190 BC, a Rhodian fleet under Admiral Eudamus clashed with Hannibal's fleet at the Battle of the Eurymedon.
 The Rhodians managed to strike the vulnerable sides and sterns of the Seleucids through the diekplous maneuver, damaging half of his fleet.
 Polyxenidas now found himself outnumbered and isolated, as many independent Asia Minor states had sided with the Romans.